 What are you doing here?
 You actually want to read the conclusion of this rambling breakdown considering Rob Cohen’s actioner Stealth?
 Really?
 Cool!

-This chapter is gonna be about the meat of the matter: the movie itself.
+This final chapter is gonna be about the meat of the matter: the movie itself.
 Thanks for any patience you may have left.

 Oddly enough and despite being an action flick Stealth was a classic character study.
 But with missile strikes.

 Just to reheat the Frankenstein analogy for a brief moment, Stealth was prescient regarding our current, stirred up fear about AI (at least of this time of writing) and what may be its eventual outcome.
 Alexa is not too far a cry to the dawn of EDI considering how fast the pages get torn off the calendar.
 Keep that in mind.

 Most folks seem to be scared witless that the dawn of the AI era might cost them jobs, or deep fakes screwing with reality, or why the hell every bloody refrigerator demands a subscription these days.
 Hell, even your beater Roomba once proud, smart and diligent in keeping the kitchen dust free has become a cat chariot, such as smart tech goes these days: expected to fail in a frustratingly comic manner.
 Meow.

 Okay.
 I know got all that, but despite Stealth being boasted an action flick as it was, but in truth Stealth was indeed a character study.
 Including the AI fighter.
 No, really, and all of that invites.
 Considering the AI panic criss-crossing the globe as of late some things should just let be.
 Besides this is a f*cking movie, fer Pete’s sake.
 On to the principals.